 Thomas Sankara is often called the Che Guevara of Africa, while some of the reasons for that, like the fact that they were both communists, are obvious, there are numerous parallels between the two figures.

 Both Guevara and Sankara were raised in mid-upper class family.
 Sankara lived in a brick house, which was a luxury for that area.
 Both were also intellectuals, with Guevara a doctor and Sankara a top student.
 Both were also radical revolutionaries who ended up swallowed by the apparatchiks of their fellow governments and moderates.
 Both romantics in their anti-imperialist struggle, on one side Guevara felt like he had to leave Cuba and go liberate other places as he was becoming more and more of a token figure rather than a active-decision maker.
 Sankara, less lucky, was executed by the same revolutionaries who propped him up.
-Sankara was a musician and Guevara is often pictured on his motorcycle, both having this boheme vibe going for them and renowned for being extremely charismatic.
-Leading both of them to become the t-shirt and poster pop icons we all have seen.
+Sankara was a musician and Guevara is often pictured on his motorcycle, both having this bohemian vibe going for them and renowned for being extremely charismatic, leading both of them to become the t-shirt and poster pop icons we all have seen.

 Another interesting aspect of the relationship between Sankara and Guevara is that Sankara was deeply inspired by the Cuban revolution.
 Under his rule, the motto of Burkina Faso became ‘’La Patrie ou la Mort, Nous Vaincrons’’ a direct traduction of ‘’Patria o muerte, vinceremos’’ which is still to this day the motto of Cuba.
 Sankara established Committee for the Defense of the Revolution just like the ones that can be found in Cuba, where local people are asked to watch and surveil the activities of their fellow workers and neighbours, to make sure that no counter-revolutionary activity happens.